Themitchell/workshop-react-1-intro-to-react/README.md

 ```

 <!---
-No need for pipelines
-No need for transpilers
+We do not have a pipeline
+We don't use any transpilers... yet!
 Just plain and simple react
-Probably not how we would build a large app
+Probably not how we would build a large app... why?
+Because we like lots of files and organisation
+Build tools are out of scope
 --->

 # What is JSX?

 - JSX is a templating tool for Javascript
 - It allows us to write something similar to HTML (but not quite the same!)
-- It allows us to interpolate JavaScript using {}
+- It allows us to interpolate JavaScript using `{}`
 - It allows us to bind data or functions to JSX attributes
 - It allows us to bind UI events